-Pagnia’s music journey started well before she ever performed internationally for over 100,000 people, reached nearly 1M views on YouTube, and garnered 25,000 Facebook fans.
+Pagnia’s music journey started well before she ever performed internationally for over 100,000 people, reached over 1M views on YouTube, and garnered 25,000+ Facebook fans.

 She didn't know anyone who was doing what she wanted to do.
 With a deep passion for singing in her teen years, Pagnia courageously followed her heart and entered numerous vocal contests across the Minnesota-Wisconsin state line, competing with ballads by 90s divas such as Celine Dion and Mariah Carey.